duckietown/template-library/README.md

 Python interpreter that will pick up the library installed in `./dist`.--->

+### Adding tests

+To add another tests, add files with the name `test_*py` in the package `duckietown_podcleaner_tests`.
+The name is important.

+Tip: make sure that the tests are actually run looking at the coverage results.

 ### Notes on using the notebooks

 Always clean the notebooks before committing them: